tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * The overlay chart of a $10,000 investments in each corresponding portfolio over time describes the following:

-  * The noncorrelated and Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.
+  * The non-correlated and Sharpe ratio optimized portfolio performs the best of the four portfolios, consistently achieving higher returns with minimized volatility.

-    * The noncorrelated (diversified) portfolio performs the second worst of the four portfolios; it manages to minimize volatility, but at the expense of higher returns.
+    * The non-correlated (diversified) portfolio performs the second worst of the four portfolios; it manages to minimize volatility, but at the expense of higher returns.

   * The original, unoptimized portfolio performs the second best of the four portfolios; it achieves higher returns but at the expense of more volatility.
 Returns increased more quickly, but also fell more quickly—notice the dip in early 2019.